mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-The term ‘capital ship’ is something of a misnomer – it should be used only to describe those vessels that are so large and powerful that they are the centre of a whole squadron, such as battleships and dreadnoughts.
+The term ‘capital ship’ is something of a misnomer – it should be used only to describe those vessels that are so large and powerful that they are the center of a whole squadron, such as battleships and dreadnoughts.
 However, small–ship pilots tend to apply the phrase to any gargantuan super–ship massing tens of thousands of tons.
 Most capital ships are in the hands of governments or